 Students who are suspended for academic reasons are not eligible to enroll for the following regular (fall or spring) term, and are required to wait at least one full term before a reinstatement request will be considered.
 Students are either expected to take courses at another institution, or do summer work to qualify for reinstatement.
 These requirements will be waived only for truly extraordinary circumstances.

 Summer Coursework.
 Students who have been suspended may be allowed, with the permission of the dean of academic affairs, to enroll in coursework at Pitt-Bradford during the summer sessions.
 A student who moves back to good academic standing through summer coursework must request reinstatement to resume studies on continued probation in the following fall term.

 Reinstatement.
 Reinstatement after suspension is not automatic.
 A suspended student seeking to resume studies in a subsequent term, after one or more terms of non-attendance, must request reinstatement in a letter to the dean of academic affairs.
 If the request is approved, the reinstatement letter will stipulate the conditions which must be met the following term (e.g., a limited load, repeats of courses, or change of major).
 Reinstatement does not cancel the suspension; rather, the reinstated student continues on academic probation.

 Dismissal.
 A student who has been reinstated after suspension, and subsequently fails to remain in good academic standing, is subject to dismissal.
-A student who is dismissed for academic reasons for a second time may not request reinstatement.
+Dismissal is generally final and may not be appealed.

 Graduation ApplicationAn application for graduation must be filed with the Enrollment Services office prior to the anticipated graduation date.
 Applications may be submitted online through